 Deceived by false visions, I embarked in the to meet them in heaven. expedition for Cuba.
-We arrived, about four I have not seen James for several days .--hundred in number, last week, and in about an When 1 last saw him he was well.
-We got hour from now, we, I mean fifty of us, will be into an action a day or two after landing, and lost.
-I was taken prisoner after an engage- were separated; but I think he will escape. ment. and with fifty others, am to be shot in I have had a hard time, dear mother, since I an hour.
+We arrived, about four I have not seen James for several days.-hundred in number, last week, and in about an When I last saw him he was well.
+We got hour from now, we.
+I mean fifty of us, will be into an action a day or two after landing, and lost.
+I was taken prisoner after an engage- were separated; but I think he will escape. ment, and with fifty others, am to be shot in I have had a hard time, dear mother, since I ant sinner, having been blessed with the last ed him; he was a true friend to me.
+Tell Mr. rites of our holy religion.
+Forgive me for all Glenn good-bye-Claiborne and Letitia, goodthe follies of my life, and you, my dear and bye, Caroline and David, and all my friends affectionate sisters, pray for my poor soul.